erikkworth/worthent-foundation/doc/state/state.md

 * `SingleThreadConsumerStateTableControl` (not yet implemented in v1.0): This implementation is thread safe and directs all events to a queue that is consumed by a single thread that feeds the events to the state table in the order received (with the exception of events submitted by an actor).
 This version is good for processing transactional events where order is important but throughput is less important.
 * `MultiThreadedConsumerStateTableControl` (not yet implemented in v1.0): This implementation is thread safe and uses a hash algorithm to dispatch a value from the event (a data ID) to one of multiple queues each of which have their own thread consuming events and feeding them into the state table.
 This provides a higher throughput capacity while preserving the order for events with the same data ID.

+The `SerialStateTableControl` objects invokes the initializer on the State Table Data Manager.

 All of them (will) use the same underlying `StateEngine` implementation that process the transition on an event.
 The difference is how the events are queued, consumed by threads from a thread pool, and feed into the `StateEngine`.

+The `StateEngine` processes a single event submitted by the `StateTableControl` following these steps:

+1. Retrieve the State Table Definition from the State Table
+1. Retrieve the State Table Data object using the getter from the State Table Data Manager passing the event as an argument
+1. Reads the current state from the State Table Data
+1. Uses the current state to get the State definition from the State Table Definition
+1. Uses the event name from the State Event to lookup the State Transition Definition from the State Definition
+1. Determines the target state from the State Transition Definition
+1. Creates a Transition Context object with the following data:
+   * Current State
+   * Target State
+   * State Table
+   * State Table Data
+   * State Table Control
+   * Event
+1. Get the list of Transition Actors
+1. Invoke each Transition Actor in order
+1. Get the State Transitioner from the State Table and invoke it if not `null`
+1. Call the setter on the State Table Data Manager to set the updated data

 The turnstile state table uses the `SerialStateTableControl` to process events.
 It is configured like this:
 ```java